New Jersey to see significant boost in Johnson & Johnson vaccine supply

-New Jersey received a pair of "pleasant surprises" from Johnson & Johnson this week, State Department of Health Commissioner Judy Persichilli said Wednesday during the state's COVID-19 briefing.
+New Jersey received a pair of "pleasant surprises" from Johnson & Johnson this week, state Health Commissioner Judy Persichilli said Wednesday during the state's COVID-19 briefing.

-This week, the state received more than 10,000 doses of the single-doses vaccine when it did not expect a shipment at all.

 "Another good surprise," Persichilli said.